FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 ..
 R6

 Save the fibonacci.py file.
-Go to terminal and run ``python fibonacci.py``.
+Switch to terminal and run ``python fibonacci.py``.
 It should pass all the tests.